 It will tell you precisely how much to bet on each outcome and how much profit to expect.

 Compared to manually searching for arbitrage bets yourself, you can save a lot of time by using this software.
 This in turn increases your profit, as you are spending more time placing bets and less time searching for arbs.

-As you would expect, software like this is highly valuable and typically comes with quite a hefty price tag.
+As you would expect, a program like this is highly valuable and typically comes with quite a hefty price tag.

 Beginner arbitragers are often anxious about spending money on software before they are convinced that they will be able to make a decent profit.

-Considering this, a number of software providers have released a free version of their software, to help potential customers try it out before coughing up for the premium version.
+Considering this, a number of software providers have released a free version of their program, to help potential customers try it out before coughing up the money for the premium version.

 What are the Differences Between Premium and Free Arbitrage Betting Software?